ellenvanwyk/sensors-Dance/README.md

 - _How do you do this in real time?
 Dancing happens over time, so a single data point doesn't tell us much about the overall activity._
 This is a great question, past-selves.
 We'll get back to you at the end of P2. (:

 **Moving forward**, we need to investigate that real-time work, but we could do a lot to retest the work we've done more rigorously.
 There's a lot of opportunity to collect data, and the representational work is still in its infancy.
 We also might want to start considering the ability to fool the sensors - and, realistically, thinking about this in terms of its applications.
 This concept is exciting, but also easily misapplied.
 We have to do a lot of consideration for how this would work in real-world situations.
+That being said...
+We could also do a lot to even start cleaning up our code and files, but that's less exciting, so we probably won't get around to it just yet.

 _thanks for reading! we've also included a poster below_